tambien/InteractiveMusic/_assignments/midterm_2.md

 layout: default
 ---

-Compose a piece centered around a gesture.
+Create a piece centered around a gesture.
 Like a violinist uses the gesture of bowing to realize a notated score, you will realize your composition through a gesture that you define, measure and map to sound.

+The gesture could be simple like moving the mouse up and down on a page or complex like tracking facial expression.
+Focus on creating a clear and intuitive mapping from gesture to sound.
+Think about the dimensionality of control of your gesture.
+Aim to give the player power and ability to sculpt your music.

-The piece will be presented in front of the class.
+The piece can either be performed by you or a volunteer in the class.
+(Coordinate with your volunteer before class).